Farshooter92/GroovyGame/README.md

 ##Installation
 All the source files are included in the project.
 You will have to configure the project to work with your system.
 It's a pain but has to be done because every development environment is going to be a little different.
 The project was created utilizing JDK 1.7.80.
 You will need Groovy to run this.

+All the dependices should be handled through Gradle.
+If you have a ClassNotFoundException please follow the instructions [here](http://stackoverflow.com/questions/34136525/libgdx-intellij-class-not-found-exception).
+That should take care of it.

 Videos on getting you up and running with LibGDX:

 [Configuring your development enviornment](https://www.youtube.com/watch?v=Huifd-C2KrI&index=1&list=PLS9MbmO_ssyCZ9Tjfay2tOQoaOVoG59Iy)